Your next chapter begins

 —E.L.
 VALENTINE

-TRUE STORY PROJECT, LLC is an Idaho co. comprising 3 brands, dedicated to supporting small businesses, nonprofits, artists, and other entrepreneurs create their next chapter.
+TRUE STORY PROJECT, LLC is an Idaho co. comprising 3 brands, dedicated to supporting small businesses, nonprofits, artists, and other entrepreneurs write their next chapter.

 MARKETING